-3.3.1.
-Data entanglement - Mass Correlations
+3.3.1 Data entanglement - Mass Correlations

 We have seen in Section 3.1 that all mass measurements are RELATIVE measurements.
 Each experimental piece of data can be represented by a link between two, sometimes three, and more seldomly four nuclides.
 As mentioned earlier, assembling these links produces an extremely entangled network.
-A part of this network can be seen in Fig. 4.
+A part of this network can be seen in Fig. 6.
 One notices immediately that there are two types of symbols, the small and the large ones.
 The small ones represent the so-called SECONDARY nuclides; while the nuclides with large symbols are called PRIMARY.
-Secondary nuclides are represented by full small circles if their mass is determined experimentally, and by empty ones if estimated from trends in systematics.
-Secondary nuclides are connected by SECONDARY data, represented by dashed lines.
-A chain of dashed lines is at one end free, and at the other end connected to one unique1 primary nuclide (large symbol).
+Secondary nuclides are connected by SECONDARY data, represented by dashed lines (at least for the small black circles on this diagram).
+A chain of dashed lines is at one end free, and at the other end connected to one unique primary nuclide (large symbol).
 This representation means that all secondary nuclides are determined uniquely by the chain of secondary connections going down to a primary nuclide.
 The latter are multiply determined and enter thus the entangled canvas.
 They are inter-connected by PRIMARY data, represented by full lines.

-Figure 4.
-Diagram of connections for the experimental data.
+Figure 6: Diagram of connections for the experimental data.
 Each symbol represents one nuclide and each line represents one piece of data connecting two nuclides.
 When a nuclide is connected to Carbon-12 (often the case for mass spectrometry), it is represented by a square symbol.

-We see immediately from Fig. 4 that the mass of a primary nuclide cannot be determined straightforwardly.
+We see immediately from Fig. 6 that the mass of a primary nuclide cannot be determined straightforwardly.
 One may think of making an average of the values obtained from all links, but such a recipe is erroneous because the other nuclides on which these links are built are themselves inter-connected, thus not independent.
 In other words these PRIMARY data, connecting the primary nuclides, are correlated, and the correlation coefficients are to be taken into account.

 Caveat: the word primary used for these nuclides and for the data connecting them does not mean that they are more important than the others, but only that they are subject to the special treatment below.
-The labels primary and secondary are not intrinsic properties of data or masses.
-They may change in any direction if other information becomes available.

-3.3.2.
-Compacting the set of data
+3.3.2 Compacting the set of data